gbif/registry/README.md

 ### Pre-commit hook
-To configure an automatic pre-commit hook to check code add a file 'pre-commit' to directory .git/hooks.
+To configure an automatic pre-commit hook to check the code, add the file [pre-commit](pre-commit) to the directory .git/hooks:
-File's content should be:

 ```
-#!/bin/sh

-echo '[git hook] executing spotless check before commit'

-# stash any unstaged changes
-git stash -q --keep-index

-# run the check with the maven
-mvn spotless:check

-# store the last exit code in a variable
-RESULT=$?

-# unstash the unstashed changes
-git stash pop -q

-# return the 'mvn spotless:check' exit code
-exit $RESULT
+cp pre-commit .git/hooks/
 ```

 ### Manual use of Spotless

-Check that project follows code style conventions:
+Check the project follows code style conventions:

 ```
 mvn spotless:check